The Complete Guide To Advanced Clinical Facials

 Although rare, there are some side effects that may appear after having an advanced clinical facial too.
 These include:

-- Dryness
+• Dryness

-- Peeling
+• Peeling

-- Irritation
+• Irritation

-- Redness of the skin,
+• Redness of the skin,

 However, these should clear up on their own fairly quickly with no long-lasting effects.
 If you are concerned about any of these side effects, speak to your consultant for further guidance.

-Advanced clinical facial vs beauty facial
+Advanced clinical facial vs regular beauty facial

-An advanced facial will be performed by someone with medical training, as they’ll be using medical-grade products and equipment.
-The products used may contain higher concentrations of active ingredients, meaning that they need to be controlled carefully.
+An advanced clinical facial is very different to a beauty facial, though they can both have their benefits.
+The key difference is that an advanced facial is usually done by someone with medical training.
+This is because they’ll be using medical-grade products and equipment.
+The products they use may contain higher concentrations of active ingredients.
+This means that they need to be used carefully.

 Clinical facials will be more targeted to your skin concerns and medical conditions as well, whereas a beauty facial in a salon will most likely be more generic.
 The goal of an advanced clinical facial is to resolve the root cause of your skin problems — not mask them with temporary beauty treatments.